kathydldl/ML-Coursera/README.md

 # ML-Coursera

 Contains lecture contents and exercises from the Coursera Maching Learning course.
-Session Apr 4, 2016 - Jun 27, 2016.
+Summer 2016.